sedaprotocol/seda-example-ops/examples/evm-price-feed/README.md

 ### Process

-1. Decodes the ABI-encoded input array
+1. Decodes the ABI-encoded input array.
-2. For each trading pair, fetches the current price from Binance API
+2. For each trading pair, fetches the current price from Binance API.
-3. Converts prices to `u128` with 6 decimal precision
+3. Converts prices to `u128` with 6 decimal precision.
-4. Returns the prices as a JSON array
+4. Returns the prices as a JSON array.

 ### Example